Your Physiotherapy & Functional Wellness Partner

 Established in 2003, Core Concepts is the largest private physiotherapy group in Singapore with a team of specialist physiotherapists, occupational therapists, sports massage therapists and sports trainers.
 In addition to providing home base therapy, talks, workshops and corporate workplace health consultancy work, the group operates clinics centrally located across the island.

-We manage the health of your body’s bones, muscles and other components of the body’s musculoskeletal system, that provides form, stability, and movement to the human body.
+We manage the health of your body’s bones, muscles and other components of the body’s musculoskeletal system, which provides form, stability, and movement to the human body.
 The musculoskeletal system consists of the body’s bones (skeleton), muscles, cartilage, tendons, ligaments, joints, and other connective tissue that holds your organs in place.

 “If all you have is a hammer, everything looks like a nail.”Abraham Maslow